riverinme/Structure_Form_Finding_HH/readme.md

 > b), All nodes and frame elements will be used in form finding.
 > c), The model unit MUST be **KN.m.C**.
 1. Open the model in SAP2000
-2. In py
+2. In Python
-    - Initiate the instance,
+    - Initiate the instance
     `a = TwoDShapeFinding(1, 3, 1, init_fr_sap=True)`
         > m, n, size will be no funtional.
     - Read data from the sap model